TomHarrop/tomharrop.github.io/src/resume.md

 ### Research

-I'm interested in research related to agriculture and development, tools and techniques in bioinformatics and evolutionary and comparative biology.
+I'm interested in research related to agriculture and sustainable development, tools and techniques in bioinformatics and evolutionary and comparative biology.

+\page

 ## Experience

-### Research & University positions
+### Current positions

 2023--Present
 :  **Scientific Officer**, CSIRO, Clayton, Australia.
-    I contribute to the development of a genomics platform for natural resource management.
+    I contribute to development of a genomics platform for natural resource management.
     This involves experiment design, method development and data analysis to address challenges in conservation genomics, species identification, and biodiscovery in plants and insects.

 2021--Present
-:  **Academic Specialist**, Melbourne Bioinformatics, University of Melbourne, Australia.
+:  **Academic Specialist**, Melbourne Bioinformatics, University of Melbourne, Australia, and **Bioinformatician**, Galaxy Australia.
-:   **Bioinformatician**, Galaxy Australia.
-    In this position, I provide training and support to researchers and projects using bioinformatics in Melbourne's biosciences precinct.
+    I provide training and support to researchers and projects who use bioinformatics in Melbourne's biosciences precinct.
-    I am also part of the team that develops and runs Galaxy Australia.
+    I am part of the team that develops and runs Galaxy Australia and global Galaxy infrastructure.

+### Previous research and University positions

 2020--2021
 :   **Research Fellow**, Biochemistry Department, University of Otago, Dunedin, New Zealand.
-    After promotion to Research Fellow, I began developing an independent genomics and bioinformatics research program.
+    I began developing an independent genomics and bioinformatics research program related to genomic selection and pest management problems in New Zealand.

 2017--2020
 :   **Post-doctoral researcher**, Laboratory for Evolution and Development, Biochemistry Department, University of Otago, Dunedin, New Zealand.